Neon Pill: Critical reception

 Upon release, Neon Pill received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream publications, the album has an average score of 74 based on seven reviews, indicating "generally favorable reviews".
 Stephen Thomas from AllMusic gave the album a positive review, stating "The album may have been written during a dark night of the soul but it was recorded with precision and concentration, ultimately obscuring the pain at the point of origin."
 Arin Chandra of The Daily Cardinal wrote "Although it is not as strong as the band's other albums in terms of instrumental power and catchiness, the themes of self-struggle and acceptance ring true in their latest work.
 It marks another addition to their impressive and unique discography and is a solid return to form after a five-year hiatus."
+Blabbermouth.net added "While Neon Pill is a modern album, musically, it's very retro, embracing sounds from the '60s, '70s and '80s.
+Throughout the album, Shultz is passionate without sounding over the top, which is a good fit for the band's low-fi backings.
+"Neon Pill" is a blend of trademark Cage the Elephant along with sounds that span different eras of music.
+Its hooky, melodic nature fits the Cage the Elephant aura."

+The title track was nominated for Best Alternative Music Performance at the 67th Annual Grammy Awards, marking the band's fourth nomination.